Golden Horde: Loss of hegemony

-From 1400 to 1408, Edigu gradually regained control of the eastern Rus' tributaries, with the exception of Moscow, which he failed to take in a siege but ravaged the surrounding countryside.
+From 1400 to 1408, Edigu gradually regained control of tributaries in Russia, with the exception of Moscow, which he failed to take in a siege but ravaged the surrounding countryside.
 Smolensk was lost to Lithuania.
 After Edigu died in 1419, the Golden Horde rapidly disintegrated but it still retained some vestige of influence in Eastern Europe.
 In 1426, Ulugh Muhammad contributed troops to Vytautas' war against Pskov and despite the horde's reduced size, both Yury of Zvenigorod and Vasily Kosoy still visited Ulugh Muhammad's court in 1432 to request a grand ducal patent.
 A year later, Ulugh Muhammad was ousted and fled to the town of Belev on the upper Oka River, where he came into conflict with Vasily II of Moscow, whom he defeated twice in battle.
 In 1445, Vasily II was taken prisoner by Ulugh Muhammad and ransomed for 25,000 rubles.
 Ulugh Muhammad was murdered in the same year by his son, Mäxmüd of Kazan, who fled to the middle Volga region and founded the Khanate of Kazan.

 In 1447, Mäxmüd sent an army against Muscovy but was repelled.
 Another of Ulugh Muhammad's sons, Qasim Khan, fled to Moscow, where Vasily II granted him land that became the Qasim Khanate Both the khans Küchük Muhammad and Sayid Ahmad attempted to reassert authority over Moscow.
 Küchük Muhammad attacked Ryazan and suffered a major defeat against the forces of Vasily II.
-Sayid Ahmad continued to raid Muscovy and in 1449 made a direct attack on Moscow.
+Sayid Ahmad continued to raid Muscovy and in 1449, made a direct attack on Moscow.
 However he was defeated by Muscovy's ally Qasim Khan.
 In 1450, Küchük Muhammad attacked Ryazan but was turned back by a combined Russo-Tatar army.
 In 1451, Sayid Ahmad tried to take Moscow again and failed.

 In the summer of 1470, Ahmed Khan bin Küchük, ruler of the Great Horde, organized an attack against Moldavia, the Kingdom of Poland, and Lithuania.
-By August 20, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
+By 20 August, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
 In 1474 and 1476, Ahmed insisted that Ivan III of Russia recognize the khan as his overlord.
 In 1480, Ahmed organized a military campaign against Moscow, resulting in a face off between two opposing armies known as the Great Stand on the Ugra River.
 Ahmed judged the conditions unfavorable and retreated.
-This incident formally ended the "Tatar Yoke" over Rus' lands.
+This incident formally ended the "Tatar yoke" over the Russian lands.

+In 1502, the Horde was absorbed by the Crimean Khanate.